-- Anticipation of new requirements or new approaches - New interesting perspectives to anchor the future for Interreg - Quick response when needed to emerging new topics, policies, and similar (for example, new themes that were not considered during the programming but may
+- Anticipation of new requirements or new approaches - New interesting perspectives to anchor the future for Interreg - Quick response when needed to emerging new topics, policies, and similar (for example, new themes that were not considered during the programming but may become important for implementation e.g. in the past migration, currently New European Bauhaus).

-In order for Interact to fulfil its aspirations in effectively working with programmes through the policy, programme and project life-cycle, a robust approach to communication is vital.
+In order for Interact to fulfil its aspirations in effectively working with programmes through the policy, programme and project life cycle, a robust approach to communication is vital.